-The Fourth of July celebrations in Washington, DC are among the most attended events of the year and many people arrive early at the National Mall to stake out a seat on the lawn.
+The Fourth of July celebrations in Washington, D.C. are among the most attended events of the year and many people arrive early at the National Mall to stake out a seat on the lawn.
 There are lots of things to do throughout the day.
-For details, see a guide to Washington, DC's Fourth of July events.

-Metrorail hours of operation on July 4th are from 7 a.m. to 11;30 p.m.
-Note the early closing time of Metro after the fireworks this year.
+Metrorail hours of operation on July 4th for 2019 are from 7 a.m. to 11:30 p.m., with free parking and off-peak fares.
 It typically takes 1 ½ to 2 hours to clear the Mall after the fireworks.
-The Smithsonian Station will be “entry-only” at the conclusion of the fireworks display.
+Last year, the Smithsonian Station was “entry-only” after 9 p.m. at the conclusion of the fireworks display.
 Metro Stations near the National Mall include Smithsonian, Federal Triangle, Metro Center, Gallery Place-Chinatown, Capitol South, L’Enfant Plaza, Federal Center SW, Archives-Navy Memorial, and Arlington National Cemetery.
+Use metro stops other than Smithsonian to get around the crowds.

 Off-peak rail fares will be in effect all day.
 To avoid long lines at fare vending machines, be sure to have enough fare value on your SmarTrip card to complete the round trip.
 See a guide for using Washington Metro.

-Metrobus will provide free shuttle service between the L’Enfant Plaza and Pentagon stations.
-On July 4th, Metro will not allow bicycles on Metrorail, but will allow bikes on Metrobus.
+July 4th, Metro will not allow bicycles or large coolers on Metrorail after 2 p.m., but will allow bikes on Metrobus.

 Parking throughout the National Mall area will be extremely limited and public transportation is highly encouraged.
 See a guide to parking lots near the National Mall.
 Limited public parking will also be available at the Pentagon’s North parking lot.
 Many people view the fireworks from the Virginia side of the Potomac River.
 The Gravelly Point parking lot, located about a quarter mile from the 14th Street Bridge, is a popular spot to watch the fireworks.